skeskinen/hf-tokenizer-testing/README.md

 * QQQ_7: Japanese book from The Project Gutenberg, 苦悶の欄(Kumon no ran)

 ## Why?
 Does it matter if tokenizers can/can't reproduce the input exactly?
 I guess this is subjective, but I'd say it's at least a nice feature.
 A feature that (perhaps surprisingly?) most tokenizers out there don't seem to have.
+All of these transformers are used with generative models, which means that they have learned to output something different from the training set just because the tokenizer is lossy.

 I wrote this for myself on a quest to find a tokenizer I like and I was kind of surprised by the results so I decided to share them.